Anton87/SearchEngine/README.md

 Itwiki
 ======

-Indexign and retrieving tools for the itwiki corpus.
+Indexing and retrieving tools for the itwiki corpus.